NikolaiGulatz/audio-slackbot/README.md

 ## Installation

-1. Create a bot user for you slack team
+1. Create a bot user named "guenther" for you slack team named
 2. Copy the example sounds file and add some own triggers and sound files
 3. Install the requirements
   * `pip install -r requirements.txt`